stef/zphinx-zerver/README.md

 on a musl-based system just run `zig build -Drelease-safe=true` and be happy.

-on debian, you have to edit `build.zig` and in this part
+on debian or other glibc-based systems due to https://github.com/ziglang/zig/issues/6469, you might have to edit `build.zig` and in this part

 ```
     // on normal systems this is ok: